 7. Spotlight Indexing

 Spotlight is a convenient feature that allows you to quickly search all the files on your Mac.
-When you migrate larger files, or your MacBook gets upgraded to a newer macOS (for example, macOS Catalina), it might take a while for Spotlight to index content on the hard drive.
+When you migrate larger files, or your MacBook gets upgraded to a newer macOS, it might take a while for Spotlight to index content on the hard drive.
 This might cause your MacBook Pro to become hotter due to high CPU usage.
 How do you know if Spotlight is under the indexing process?
 This thread has more.

 How to Fix It: Wait Until Indexing Completes